 - Beta blockers can lower HDL ("good") cholesterol, although the benefits they provide for coronary artery disease and heart failure outweigh any bad effects on cholesterol.

 - These drugs can hide warning signs of low blood sugar (hypoglycemia) in patients with diabetes, especially those who take insulin.

 - Memory loss

 - Reduced ability to exercise

-- Coldness in extremities (legs, toes, arms, hands)
+- Coldness in extremities (legs, toes, arms, or hands)